dignome/ns2-rev/README.md

 ## ⚠️ Limitations & Future Work

-* **State Snapshots:** Handles the snapshot header / any performance data.
-Not fully parsing the state data at this point.
+* **State Snapshots:** Handles the snapshot header / any performance data / dumps state snapshots to json.
+A separate program is currentlyy acting as a
+*    proof-of-concept state snapshot parser (entity-parse.py).
 * **Authentication:** This tool does not act as a client; it cannot authenticate or join an NS2 server effectively.

 ## 🛠️ Usage Notes